killermann/samk.blog/content/2020/ceasefire-on-intentions/index.md

 10 years ago, in a training, it was more likely than not that I was the only person who would have been deploying the "your intentions don't matter, your impact does."
 (Or other similar ones that all meant the same thing.)

 Intentions naturally come up all the time in social justice contexts.
-Someone misspeaks, or does a thing that causes harm (or, hypothetical, _could have_ caused harm), or learns new language (then reflects on what they used to say), or they just sense that they _might_ be messing up.
+Someone misspeaks, or does a thing that causes harm (or, hypothetically, something that _could have_ caused harm), or learns new language (then reflects on what they used to say), or they just sense that they _might_ be messing up.
 Then phrases like, "I didn't mean it that way..." roll out.
 Or "I didn't know that was bad."
 Or "I thought I was being supportive."

-Five years ago, that was no longer the case.
-If anyone transgressed the "no intentions allowed" line, before I could open my mouth another participant in the training had likely already intervened.
+Starting around five years ago, I was no longer the only one intervening.
+If a person in a training transgressed the "no intentions allowed" line, before I could open my mouth another participant in the training had likely already put them in their place.
 Even, sometimes, before a transgression occurred, a group member would share that "intentions don't matter, only outcome does."
+A preemptive strike.

-As far as [tenets of social justice dogma](https://www.itspronouncedmetrosexual.com/2018/06/unhelpful-tenets-social-justice-dogma/) go, "intentions don't matter" is as close to universal as we get.
-It quickly became a flag we could use to signal that we're on the inside.
+As far as [tenets of social justice dogma](https://www.itspronouncedmetrosexual.com/2018/06/unhelpful-tenets-social-justice-dogma/) go, "intentions don't matter, impact does" is as close to universal as we get.

+It quickly became a flag we could use to signal that we're on the right side, the side of social justice.
+That we are one of the good ones.

 ## "Hell is paved with good intentions."